Viken is the new name for Akershus, Buskerud and Østfold in south-eastern Norway.

 A reform of regional government

-The Norwegian parliament’s reform will reduce the number of counties to 11 (including Oslo) from 2020.
+As of January 2020, the Norwegian parliament’s reform reduced the number of counties to 11 (including Oslo) from 2020.

 The reason given is to strengthen local democracy.
 That might sound counter-intuitive given a reduction in regions, but there are more changes ahead.